-The objective of this study was to investigate the relationship between executive function and IADL in a large cohort of well-characterized subjects, including normal older controls (NC), MCI, and patients with mild AD.
+The objective of this study was to investigate the relationship between executive function and IADL in a large cohort of well characterized subjects, including normal older controls (NC), MCI, and mild AD patients.
 In particular, we sought to determine the influence of executive function on functional capacity both across the continuum of aging to early dementia, and specifically within the MCI group.
-We used novel statistical analysis methods to carefully determine the complex relations between IADL and measures of executive function.
-Moreover, we investigated the influence of several factors that had not been considered in the previous literature, including diagnostic group, age, education, memory performance, global cognitive impairment, depression, and apathy.
+We used novel statistical analyses to carefully tease apart the complex relations between IADL and measures of executive function.
+Moreover, we investigated the influence of several factors that were not all considered in the previous literature, including diagnostic group, age, education, memory performance, global cognitive impairment, depression, and apathy.